demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 > forge moveUp web -n src/FsTweet.Web/UserSignup.fs
 ```

-> We can generalise the alias as
+> We can generalize the alias as
 ```bash
 forge {operation-alias} {project-alias} {other-arguments}
 ```